 - If you are getting new or replacement dentures

 Also, if you have been recently diagnosed with a medical condition or disease, you should have our qualified dentists do a comprehensive oral exam.

 At times you might find that your dentist suggests additional consultations with other oral specialists either during or after your exam.
 Don’t be concerned if this happens.
-This is usually just an additional step towards obtaining a full report and doesn’t necessarily mean that anything is drastically amiss.
+This is usually just an additional step towards obtaining a full report.
+It doesn’t necessarily mean that anything is drastically amiss.

-After the completion of a comprehensive dental exam your dentist will know everything there is to know about your oral health.
+After the completion of a dental examination procedure your dentist will know everything there is to know about your oral health.
 In this way, you and your Country Dental dentist can make choices that are right for your condition.

 Every journey starts with just one step in the right direction.
 If it has been 3 years or more since your last comprehensive oral exam, book a dental appointment.

 To learn more about what is involved in a dental examination and diagnosis, visit this Canadian Dental Association page, which offers an excellent overview on what is involved in a Regular Dental Exam.